 Just a few months later, the office reconsidered its decision and wound up partially canceling the work’s copyright registration, claiming in a letter to Kashtanova’s attorney that it had “non-human authorship” that had not been taken into account.
 The book’s text, as well as the “selection, coordination, and arrangement” of its “written and visual elements,” remained protected.
 The images themselves did not, though, because they were “not the product of human authorship,” but rather of text prompts that generated unpredictable outputs based on its training data.
 The office also deemed whatever editing Kashtanova did to the images as “too minor and imperceptible to supply the necessary creativity for copyright protection.”

-Since then, the office has released a more sweeping policy change to address all AI-human creative collaborations moving forward — a response to what it sees as new trends in registration activity.
+The office has since released a more sweeping policy change to address all AI-human creative collaborations moving forward — a response to what it sees as new trends in registration activity.
 The document essentially doubles down on its stance with Zarya of the Dawn, reiterating that the term “author” is not extended to non-humans, including machines.
 It also states that if a human simply types in a prompt and a machine generates complex written, visual or musical works in response, the “traditional elements of authorship” have been executed by AI, a non-human.
 Therefore, it is not protected by copyright.

 Lawsuits Surge in the Wake of Generative AI